 - If you’re facing credit card debt, try the debt avalanche method: pay the minimum on all your bills, and put any extra money you can toward your highest interest cards.
 Once one card is paid off, re-allocate your extra money to your second highest card, and so forth, until all your cards are paid off.

 - Not able to qualify for a refinance just yet?
 There are steps you can take to help you qualify, including adding a cosigner and working on your credit score.
 Figure out what steps you can take and make a plan for taking them on.

-A study by Dominican University of California found that we’re 78 percent more likely to reach our goals when we share progress with a friend.
-Similarly, the simple act of writing down our goals makes us 42 percent more likely to achieve them.
+We’re much more likely to reach our goals when we share progress with a friend.
+Writing down our goals also makes us more likely to achieve them.

-Maintaining a weekly reflection log or journal is another great way to seamlessly monitor your progress.
+Maintaining a weekly reflection log or journal is a great way to monitor your progress.
 This can be as simple as jotting down your feelings, concerns and accomplishments in a notebook once a week.

 Not the journaling type?
 Plotting the data on a graph or in a spreadsheet and seeing your balances decrease can be equally effective.
 No matter the approach you choose, the idea is to build some accountability and reflection into your routine.

 Acknowledging your progress stokes motivation and gives you the nudge to keep the momentum going.
 Every time you cross a debt milestone – whether it’s paying more than the minimum on a monthly bill, significantly bringing down a balance, or eliminating a balance altogether – take the time to pat yourself on the back and share your success with someone else.

 Remember, student loans are an investment in yourself and your future.
 Don’t forget to remind yourself why you took our your loans in the first place and reflect on the positive experiences our outcomes you’ve had as a result of your education.